 information collected automatically relating to the Product about how a user’s device has interacted with the Site, including the pages accessed and links clicked, download errors, length of visits to certain pages, page interaction information, and methods used to browse away from any page;

-the answers provided by users of the Product to the times table questions and the length of time taken to respond in each case.
+the answers provided by users of the Product to the English questions and the performance within Games.

 PROCESSING OPERATIONS/PERMITTED PURPOSE